tanushri-20/verilog-alu1/README.md

 ## Overview

-This project implements an 8-bit Arithmetic Logic Unit (ALU) in Verilog HDL.
+This project implements an 8-bit Arithmetic Logic Unit (ALU) in Verilog.

 The ALU performs arithmetic, logical, shift, comparison, increment/decrement, and modulus operations.
 It also generates important status flags used in processor design such as Zero, Negative, Carry, and Overflow flags.